antoine-amara/staticpack/README.md

 <img inline src="./src/img/github.svg">
 ```

-> Note: the plugin will watch for svg from the root of the project, so the valid path for your assets is `./src/img/`.
+> **Note**: the plugin will watch for svg from the root of the project, so the valid path for your assets is `./src/img/`.

 ### Images management